How to Choose the Right One For You & What You Really Need to Know

 CERTIFIED FINANCIAL PLANNER™ Professional - CFP® providing the professional service of comprehensive planning for successful financial decisions for today and the future.
 Fiduciary standard, ethically and legally.
 Financial planning on a fee basis.

-Registered Investment Advisor managing investments.
+Represents the Investment Advisor, MSM Advisory, LLC managing investments.
 Fiduciary standard, ethically and legally.
 Financial Advising on a fee basis.

 Licensed in General Lines Insurances: Life Insurance, Disability Income Protection Insurance, Long Term Care Insurance, Health Insurance.
 The insurances industry as a whole is on a commission basis.
 There is no fiduciary standard, ethically or legally, to the consumer in the insurances industry as a whole.
 I do work on a fiduciary basis ethically and legally in my insurance work as a natural extension of my fiduciary obligation as a CFP®.
 I work as a broker in General Lines insurances.
 Commission basis.